Anti-Theft ( Early '95 )

 System Unprimed:

-- DME authorized to start engine
+- Immobilizer authorizes DME to start engine

 - Cranking enabled